 In 2000, the Princess of Wales memorial Playground was opened along with Memorial Walk, which takes you to Hyde Park, Green Park and St James Park.
 Set in the middle of the hustle and bustle of London’s busy streets, it is a tranquil, beautiful place to come and sit and relax, have a picnic or just people watch.

 It is popular with joggers and cyclists too.
 There is a café which is a trendy place for people to meet.
 It is brimming with history.
 Kensington Palace, is open to the public, and has been a royal residence since the 17th Century.
 Close by is the Victoria & Albert Museum.

 Founded in 1852, it is the world’s largest museum of decorative arts and design, housing a permanent collection of over 4.5 million objects.
 Entry is free and it is a fascinating place to visit.
-Also in the area is the Natural History Museum, the Science Museum and the Royal Albert Hall, so you will never be bored when you visit this part of London.
+Also in the area is the Natural History Museum, the Science Museum and the Royal Albert Hall.

 Cable and Phone Connections If Moving around Kensington

 If you’re moving to Kensington, and need to know the broadband availability, simply visit: https://www.cable.co.uk/

 You can get to Kensington by car via the: A3220/A4/A404/A302.

 The three closest train stations are: Ladbroke Grove (0.4 miles), Westbourne Park (0.6 miles) and Latimer Road (0.6 miles)

 The three closest airports will be: London Heathrow Airport (11.1 miles), London City Airport (11.7 miles) and London Luton Airport (25.2 miles).